Artificial insemination: Patients and gamete donors

+Barriers for patients and donors

-Some countries have laws which restrict and regulate who can donate sperm and who is able to receive artificial insemination, and the consequences of such insemination.
+Some countries have laws which restrict and regulate who can donate sperm and who is able to receive artificial insemination.
 Some women who live in a jurisdiction which does not permit artificial insemination in the circumstance in which she finds herself may travel to another jurisdiction which permits it.

-If the procedure is successful, the woman will conceive and carry a baby to term in the normal manner.
-A pregnancy resulting from artificial insemination is no different from a pregnancy achieved by sexual intercourse.
-In all cases of artificial insemination, the recipient woman will be the biological mother of any child produced, and the male whose sperm is used will be the biological father.

-There are multiple methods used to obtain the semen necessary for artificial insemination.
-Some methods require only men, while others require a combination of a male and female.
-Those that require only men to obtain semen are masturbation or the aspiration of sperm by means of a puncture of the testicle and epydidymus.
-Methods of collecting semen that involve a combination of a male and female include interrupted intercourse, intercourse with a 'collection condom', or the post-coital aspiration of the semen from the vagina.
+Compared with natural insemination, artificial insemination can be more expensive and more invasive, and may require professional assistance.

 Preparations

 Timing is critical, as the window and opportunity for fertilization is little more than twelve hours from the release of the ovum.
 To increase the chance of success, the woman's menstrual cycle is closely observed, often using ovulation kits, ultrasounds or blood tests, such as basal body temperature tests over, noting the color and texture of the vaginal mucus, and the softness of the nose of her cervix.
 To improve the success rate of artificial insemination, drugs to create a stimulated cycle may be used, but the use of such drugs also results in an increased chance of a multiple birth.

 Sperm can be provided fresh or washed.
 Washed sperm is required in certain situations.
 Pre- and post-concentration of motile sperm is counted.
 Sperm from a sperm bank will be frozen and quarantined for a period, and the donor will be tested before and after production of the sample to ensure that he does not carry a transmissible disease.
 Sperm from a sperm bank will also be suspended in a semen extender which assists with freezing, storing and shipping.

 If sperm is provided by a private donor, either directly or through a sperm agency, it is usually supplied fresh, not frozen, and it will not be quarantined.
 Donor sperm provided in this way may be given directly to the recipient woman or her partner, or it may be transported in specially insulated containers.
 Some donors have their own freezing apparatus to freeze and store their sperm.